sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/02_ai_and_human_readiness/quiz.md

 ---

-**28. What does the document recommend as the focus for value creation with AI?**
+**42. What does the Gartner document recommend as the focus for value creation with AI?**

 A) Define a task automated rather than a decision improved